bmartin9/NIRVAR/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Scripts for training NIRVAR/FARM/FNETS/GNAR models on application datasets.
+                              Also contains scripts for NIRVAR simulation studies.
+    │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Link to NIRVAR paper
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures used in NIRVAR paper │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-    │                         generated with `pip freeze > requirements.txt`
-    │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download or generate data │   │   └──
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to generate simulation data, train a NIRVAR model on data, and do predictions │   │                     using trained model
-    │   │   ├── predict_model.py
+    │   │   ├── generativeVAR.py
     │   │   └── train_model.py
+        |   └── predict_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to visualize results
+    │       └── visualize.py
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io